HONOR Debuts a New AI-empowered All-scenario Strategy at MWC 2024

 Unmatched Display with HONOR NanoCrystal Shield

-Featuring the industry's most drop-resistant screen glass to date, the HONOR Magic6 Pro races ahead with improvements in display scratch resistance.
-The HONOR NanoCrystal Shield features a layer of silicon nitride coating on the device's nanocrystal glass for enhanced protection.
-Widely recognized for its hardness and scratch resistance, silicon nitride offers enhanced display strength and exceptional durability allowing for 10 times the protection upon falling compared to regular nanocrystal glass1.
+Featuring the industry's most drop-resistant screen glass to date, the HONOR Magic6 Pro races ahead with improvements in display drop resistance.
+Verified by SGS's Five Star Overall Glass Drop Resistance Ability certification in multiple scenarios, the display employs advanced materials with a 50% improvement in crystal density, which enhances its shock absorption capabilities by up to 10 times compared to regular glass1.

-In addition to its durability, the HONOR Magic6 Pro features an industry-leading 6.8-inch All-range Low-power LTPO Eye Comfort Display2, delivering an exceptional viewing experience while prioritising users' well-being with a range of human-centric innovations, including the industry's highest 4320Hz PWM Dimming, Dynamic Dimming, Customisable Circadian Night Display, and Nature Tone feature.
+In addition to its durability, the HONOR Magic6 Pro features an industry-leading 6.8-inch All-range Low-power LTPO Eye Comfort Display2, delivering an exceptional viewing experience while prioritizing users' well-being with a range of human-centric innovations, including the industry's highest 4320Hz PWM Dimming, Dynamic Dimming, Customizable Circadian Night Display, and Nature Tone feature.

 Powerful Performance Driven by Cross Industry Innovation

-The HONOR Magic6 Pro is powered by the Snapdragon® 8 Gen 3 Mobile Platform3, bringing a 30% improvement in CPU performance and a 25% increase GPU performance to the new devices.
+The HONOR Magic6 Pro is powered by the Snapdragon 8 Gen 3 Mobile Platform, bringing a 30% improvement in CPU performance and a 25% increase GPU performance to the new devices.
 Thanks to the Qualcomm® AI Engine, the AI features on the HONOR Magic6 Pro are supported with exceptional fluency and stability, achieving a remarkable 98% improvement as compared to previous models.
-Additionally, the Snapdragon® 8 Gen 3 Mobile Platform delivers exceptional gaming experiences at superb battery efficiency and is packed with advancements that redefine powerful performance.
+Additionally, the Snapdragon 8 Gen 3 Mobile Platform delivers exceptional gaming experiences at superb battery efficiency and is packed with advancements that redefine powerful performance3.

-Establishing the excellence of the HONOR Magic6 Pro's advanced battery technology, the device received a distinguished 1st place in DXOMARK global display rankings with a top score of 157.
-Also, with five DXOMARK labels awarded, the HONOR Magic6 Pro represents the top of its industry in camera, audio, display, battery and selfie capabilities.
+Establishing the excellence of the HONOR Magic6 Pro's advanced battery technology, the device received a distinguished 1st place in DXOMARK global battery ranking with a top score of 157.
+Also, with the first five DXOMARK labels awarded in 2024, the HONOR Magic6 Pro represents outstanding camera, audio, display, battery and selfie capabilities.

 Harnessing AI to Create an All-scenario Interconnected Experience

 Enabling an intelligent all-scenario PC experience, HONOR has launched its latest AI-powered laptop, the HONOR MagicBook Pro 16, with the power to empower cross-OS collaboration.
-Benefit from performance improvements brought by HONOR's platform-level AI with cutting-edge CPU and GPU, the HONOR MagicBook 16 Pro makes sharing notifications and synchronising materials across HONOR smartphones, PCs and tablets effortless with MagicRing, ensuring the utmost convenience and easy accessibility.
+Benefit from performance improvements brought by HONOR's platform-level AI with cutting-edge CPU and GPU, the HONOR MagicBook Pro 16 makes sharing notifications and synchronizing materials across HONOR smartphones, PCs, and tablets effortless with MagicRing, ensuring the utmost convenience and easy accessibility.

 Taking the all-scenario experience to a more compact device, HONOR has also released its newest tablet, the HONOR Pad 9.
 Boasting an impressive 12.1-inch 2.5K HONOR FullView Display8 with a 120Hz refresh rate9, an eight-speaker audio system that incorporates HONOR Histen sound tuning technology.
 The HONOR Pad 9 is a feature-packed tablet that offers exceptional user experience and a distinctive design.